faridshere/presentation123/README.md

 # presentation123

-Here is a sample README.md file for the portfolio website that I coded for you:

 My Portfolio Website
 This is a simple portfolio website built with HTML, CSS, and JavaScript.
 It includes the following features: